Thursday, November 10, 2022 11:00am, EST

 Children with Father

-• ChAP students are required to participate in online (Canvas) activities throughout the academic year
+• ChAP students are welcome and encouraged (but not required) to participate in ChAP events offered throughout the academic year.

 Image of four people sitting at a conference table with their laptops open and talking